 Ed Zajac joined the faculty of the Kellogg School of Management after completing his Ph.D. in organization and strategy at the Wharton School, University of Pennsylvania.
 At Kellogg, he received the James F. Beré Chair and the Sidney J. Levy Teaching Award.
 He was a Fulbright Scholar at the University of Cologne and a visiting scholar at Erasmus University in Rotterdam, the Free University of Berlin, Hong Kong University of Science and Technology, the National University of Singapore, and the University of Zurich.
 He is an elected Fellow of both the Academy of Management and the Strategic Management Society, and the recipient of an honorary doctorate from the Free University of Berlin.

 Professor Zajac's research, teaching, and consulting focuses on strategy, alliances, and corporate governance.
-His award-winning research has been published widely in major academic journals, such as the Strategic Management Journal, Administrative Science Quarterly, Organization Science, Academy of Management Journal, American Sociological Review, and the Proceedings of the National Academy of Arts and Sciences.
-He has repeatedly been recognized in the Institute of Scientific Information's yearly list of "most highly cited researchers" worldwide (representing less than one-half of one percent of all published researchers), and his published work has garnered over 24000 citations over his Kellogg career.
-His research contributions have also earned him the Distinguished Scholar Award from the Organization and Management Theory Division of the Academy of Management, as well as the Outstanding Scholar Award from the Western Academy of Management.
+His award-winning research has been published widely in major academic journals, such as the Strategic Management Journal, Administrative Science Quarterly, Academy of Management Journal, American Sociological Review, Psychological Science, and the Proceedings of the National Academy of Arts and Sciences.
+He has been recognized in the Institute of Scientific Information's yearly list of "most highly cited researchers" worldwide (representing less than one-half of one percent of all published researchers), and his work has garnered over 25000 citations over his Kellogg career.
+He received the Distinguished Scholar Award from the Organization and Management Theory Division of the Academy of Management, the Outstanding Scholar Award from the Western Academy of Management, and the Distinguished Service Award from the Strategic Management Division of the Academy of Management.
 He also served for many years as Co-Editor of the Strategic Management Journal.

 Professor Zajac has developed a number of courses at Kellogg in his areas of expertise: Creating and Managing Strategic Alliances addresses the design and management of joint ventures, licensing agreements, consortia, and other structures for cooperation.
 Advanced Strategic Management examines how organizations can better adapt to changing environments by holistically addressing both strategy formulation and implementation challenges.
 Organizational Design focuses on the role of structure and systems in supporting an organization's strategy, and Corporate Governance analyzes the interdependent roles of the CEO, board of directors, shareholders and other stakeholders in the modern public corporation, both in the U.S. and abroad.